noahehall/theBookOfNoah/0current/architectural thinking/devops/devops.md

 - actualize high performance workflows
   - reduction in time to market is key
   - deployment frequency goes up
-  - mean time to recover (MTTR) is increased: how quickly a service can recover form a disruption
+  - mean time to recover (MTTR) is increased: how quickly a service can recover from a disruption
     - in a failure state, come up with a mitigation action and treat it as any other change in your workflow, build, test, deploy
     - overlay incident timestmaps on deploy timestamps, to help narrow down which commit caused the error (requires continuous integration & delivery)
   - Mean Time between failures (MTBF) the average time between service disruptions